YuyangQii/techin509b-tictactoe-week8-TicTacToe-with-Tests/README.md

 ## About the Project

-This project is a simple Tic Tac Toe game designed to demonstrate basic Python programming skills and the implementation of unit tests.
+This project is a simple Tic Tac Toe game.
 The game allows two players to take turns placing their marks (X or O) on a 3x3 grid, aiming to align three of their marks in a row.

 ## Getting Started